FeatureBaseDB/featurebase/docs/administration.md

 1. First, upgrade the [client libraries](../client-libraries/) you are using in your application.
 Generally, a client version `X` will be compatible with the Pilosa server version `X` and earlier.
 For example, `python-pilosa 0.9.0` is compatible with both `pilosa 0.8.0` and `pilosa 0.9.0`.
 2. Next, download the latest release from our [installation page](/docs/latest/installation/) or from the [release page on Github](https://github.com/pilosa/pilosa/releases).
 3. Shut down the Pilosa cluster.
-A graceful shutdown should ensure that all data files are flushed to disk.
 4. Make a backup of the [data directory](../configuration/#data-dir) on each cluster node.
 5. Upgrade the Pilosa server binaries and any configuration changes.
 See the following sections on any version-specific changes you must make.
 6. Start Pilosa.
 It is recommended to start the cluster coordinator node first, followed by any other nodes.